ArnaudBrousseau/arnaudbrousseau.com/src/documents/notes/hacking-san-francisco-hills.html.md

 ---
-pageType: 'note'
-title: 'Hacking San Francisco Hills'
+title: "Hacking San Francisco Hills"
+layout: "note"
+pageType: "note"
 ---
 ## So What Are We Building?